Interferometric discrepancy between the non-relativistic solution to the Klein-Gordon and Schr\"odinger wave equations due to their dissimilar phase velocities: Results

 Acceleration of the slab in the direction (or in the opposite direction) of wave crest motion increases (or decreases) the frequency of the transmitted wave.
-The transmitted wave train then acquires frequency chirps during the duration of the acceleration and deceleration stages of the slab trajectory.
-The frequency of the transmitted wave train during the constant speed part of the trajectory does not change.\cite{horne} These finite segments of frequency chirps then disperse or spread as they move through the wave train (as would an analogous short duration shift in the amplitude of the wavefunction).
+The transmitted wave train then acquires frequency chirps during the acceleration and deceleration stages of the slab trajectory.
+The frequency of the transmitted wave train during the constant speed part of the trajectory does not change.\cite{horne} These finite segments of frequency chirps then disperse or spread as they move through the wave train.
 The frequency of the wave crests (or speed of the transmitted particle during slab acceleration) increases or decreases for $n>1$ or $n<1$, respectively.

-Assume that the effect of slab acceleration on the transmitted wave train can be calculated from a sequence of instantaneous frames that are comoving with the slab.
-In such frames the transmitted wave crest speed varies as the slab accelerates in the lab frame.
-The direction of wave crest propagation relative to the slab is determined by the condition: they move away if $v_{g}/2 > V$ and toward if $v_{g}/2 < V$.
-This leads to variations in $\Delta \nu$ due to variations in the index of refraction as a function of the neutron wavelength as seen in the comoving slab frame.
-The resulting transmitted wave, traveling either in front of or behind the slab, is then transformed to the lab frame (as described above for constant BS motion).
-The wavetrain left behind the slab leads to interference after the slab comes to rest as shown in fig. \ref{fig1}.

-To avoid these complications involving accelerating matter, a grating beamsplitter is fabricated with reflective-framed linear openings (for microwaves this corresponds to a metal linear/parallel grid).
-The zeroth order and diffracted beams move through the free space of the grating in transmission.
-In fig. \ref{fig1}(a) the zeroth order beam in reflection generates the wavetrain that is later overtaken by the grating BS in fig. \ref{fig1}(c).
-After the grating comes to rest this wavetrain then transmits in zeroth order through the grating (or transmits in first order) and interferes with the zeroth order beam reflected (or interferes with the reflected first order beam) from S in fig. \ref{fig1}(d).
-The zeroth diffraction order is unaffected by acceleration of the grating BS (unlike transmission through the accelerating slab BS).
+A grating beamsplitter avoids these accelerating matter complications since the phases of the incident and zeroth order diffracted beams are the same at the grating apertures.
+The zeroth order beam is attenuated via loss into higher order diffracted beams.
+In fig. \ref{fig1}(a) the zeroth order beam transmits through the grating generating the CW wavetrain that is later overtaken by the grating BS in fig. \ref{fig1}(b).
+After the grating comes to rest the wavetrain left behind it then transmits in zeroth order through the grating again (this wavetrain has then traversed the grating three times) and interferes with the zeroth order CCW beam (that has traversed the grating one time).
+The grating is oriented so that specularly reflected light is directed away from the detector.

-This interference is analogous to that for an interferometer with a stationary BS at the upper location (the initial zeroth order reflection in fig. \ref{fig1}(a)) and another stationary BS at the lower location.
-The phase difference generating interference is again given by $\Delta \Phi=2kL$ where $k$ is the wavevector of the particle emitted by the source.